Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClass.rst

     ValueError: Invalid number of arguments for do_something() SubClass decorator error.
     >>> print(do_something(1, 44.556, 10))
-    TypeError: Arg 'end' is expected be a subclass of '<class 'str'>'.
+    TypeError: Arg 'end' is expected be a subclass of 'str'.
-    SubClass decorator error
+    SubClass decorator error.

 Option opt_all_args
 -------------------